Entanglement in the Dicke subspace

 \begin{proposition} Let $X \in \operatorname{Herm}[\mathsf{DS}^{(n)}_d].$ Then, we have the following equality:

 \end{proposition} \begin{proof} By using \cref{thm:tensor-param}, we have Hence, we have

 where the last equality follows from the self-adjointness of $X$. \end{proof}

-In the remaining sections, we use these parametrisations for the set of diagonally symmetric states, as well as diagonally symmetric entanglement witnesses.
+In the remaining sections, we use these parametrizations for the set of diagonally symmetric states, as well as diagonally symmetric entanglement witnesses.
 Note that by \cref{prop:inconsistency-inner-prod}, we now have

-Hence, the Hilbert-Schmidt product now corresponds exactly to the Euclidean product of tensors in the $Q$ and $W$ parametrisations.
-The fact that the Hilbert-Schmidt product is the same as the Euclidean product in the $Q$ and $W$ parametrisations will be used in later section to relate the duality of bosonic matrices with diagonal symmetry to that of the corresponding $Q$ and $W$ parametrisations.
+Hence, the Hilbert-Schmidt product now corresponds exactly to the Euclidean product of tensors in the $Q$ and $W$ parametrizations.
+The fact that the Hilbert-Schmidt product is the same as the Euclidean product in the $Q$ and $W$ parametrizations will be used in later section to relate the duality of bosonic matrices with diagonal symmetry to that of the corresponding $Q$ and $W$ parametrizations.